roman-milk/roman-milk.github.io/maria.md

  There was still a look of awe on his face but she didn't notice.
 She dare not look at him as she straightened the dress pulling it defensively over her body.
 She looked at his hand holding her panties, still unable to look him in the eye.

  "I'll keep these.
 A souvenir," he told her.
 He patted her ass and watched her scurry out of the office.
-Report_Story #1